cluesurf/term/book/artifacts.md

 `base bind site` statement is used, indicating that the artifacts should be saved in a remote site using the Moon framework.

-This syntax in TermTree allows you to define and configure artifacts with their properties, bindings, and dependencies.
+This syntax in StarTree allows you to define and configure artifacts with their properties, bindings, and dependencies.
 It provides a structured way to manage and orchestrate resources or artifacts in your infrastructure or cloud environment.